tbenoit6283/skillet-ACI-A-P/README.md

 ### Pre-Requisite :
 - Panorama 8.1.X and 2 VM series 8.1.X connected to panorama but not attached to any template nor device group yet.

-- Each of your VM series must have a minimum of 3 vNics for that setup and vNic must be defined as describe bellow :
+- Each of your VM series must have a minimum of 3 vNics for that setup and vNic must be defined as describe bellow:
-        - eth0 (vNic1) connected to the management network
-        - eth1 (vNic2) connected to a dedicated port group of your DVS and it will be used for HA2
+        - eth0 (vNic1) connected to the management network - eth1 (vNic2) connected to a dedicated port group of your DVS and it will be used for HA2
         - eth2 (vNic3) connected to a dedicated port group of your DVS and it will be used for PBR connection to the fabric.
-Promiscious Mode MUST be enable on that port group in your DVS !!!
+Promiscuous Mode MUST be enable on that port group in your DVS!!!`

 - A PBR policy MUST be configured in parallel in the Fabric for your pod with filters on a Service Graph and that Service Graph must be applied to a contract to start redirecting some traffic to our cluster of VM Series.

 ### This skillet will automate these tasks for you on Panorama :
 - create a Template Stack and a Template dedicated for each of your 2 VM Series all Network and Device policies configured with webpage variables.
-- create a Device Group dedicated for that specific cluster of VM series configured for a Single Pod PBR insersion.
+- create a Device Group dedicated for that specific cluster of VM series configured for a Single Pod PBR insertion.
-- move and attach your 2 VM series to these respective Template Stack and Device Group adn trigger a commit to have a fully functionnal setup.
+- move and attach your 2 VM series to these respective Template Stack and Device Group and trigger a commit to have a fully functional setup.

 ## Variables